maximilien/musings/blogs/ai/5/draft.md

 # Value of Hackathons: What I Learned from a Dozen+ Hackathons in 2025

-*One of the most underrated research methodology in tech—and a personal playbook for winning*
+*One of the most underrated research methodologies in tech—and a personal playbook for winning*

 **TL;DR:** I participated in over a dozen hackathons in 2025 and came away with more than projects and prizes.
 Hackathons are scoped, time-boxed, and force you to ship—but they're also accidental research labs where you can observe how people actually build, what tools they reach for, and what strategies work under pressure.
 This post shares what I learned, what worked, what didn't, and why hackathons deserve recognition as one of the most efficient ways to learn, build, and connect—especially in the age of AI.